-Alcohol use can lower inhibitions and affect decision-making, which could make it harder to follow COVID-19 safety measures.
-Note that drinking alcohol can weaken your immune system, making it harder for your body to fight off illness.
+Alcohol use can lower inhibitions and affect decision-making, which may make it harder to follow public health safety measures.
+Drinking alcohol can weaken your immune system, making it harder for your body to fight off illness.

 Stay in the Blue

 - Talk it out with your friends.
 What is your plan to Stay in the Blue?
-Check out U-M student created strategies on ways to reduce harm from alcohol.
+Check out U-M student-created strategies on ways to reduce harm from alcohol.

-- Remember the Night Game and all the good plays!
+- Remember the night game and all the good plays!
 Have a plan to make the best of a long day.

 - Thousands of U-M students choose to not drink.
 Help create an inclusive space with your friends.
 Know your audience!
 Many choose not to drink for a variety of reasons, such as religious or cultural beliefs, being under 21, illness, family history, being in recovery, and more.

 Planning on hosting a gathering?
 Check out these safe social gathering tips with COVID-19 in mind.
 Our ability to protect ourselves has evolved and we are still mindful of what we can do to further reduce the spread.